Jack-Byrne/release_note_generator/README.md

 ```

 ### Set Script Parameters
 Open a text editor and set some parameters.
-These steps will show how a release note document can be created by this repository's project: [Example](https://github.com/JackLivio/release_note_generator/projects/1)
+These steps will show how a release note document can be created from this repository's project: [Example](https://github.com/JackLivio/release_note_generator/projects/1)

 #### Github Login Info
 > username = "JackLivio"